tomhipwell/glowing-octo-enigma/terraform/README.md

 export GOOGLE_APPLICATION_CREDENTIALS=key.json
 ```

-You can then switch to use the service account your shell (useful for testing):
+You can also switch to use the service account your shell (useful for testing):

 ```shell
 gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS